IhateCreatingUserNames2/AuraX/readme.md

 The Default Config for the Agency Module(Mycelial network) is 2/0.
+(Because my funding is of a dry peanut, my hardware is a 1060, you can twerk it to your budget and hardware.)
 It means it is producing only 2 STRATEGIES TO ANSWER THE USER REPLY and IT WILL SIMULATE 0 USER REACTION.